 The PCB pad pattern designs suggested in the component data sheets are important to successful part mounting and reliability.
 In addition to the PCB layout, printed solder paste deposits are critical in achieving a reliable solder joint.
+The stencil recommendation below is based on the PCB footprint design found in the product data sheet.
 Since surface mount processes vary from company to company, careful process development is recommended.
 The following provides some guidelines for stencil designs based on RFMD's experience in surface mounting these packages.

-For a small footprint size such that of RFFM8200, the stencil apertures are typically designed to match the PCB pad size (1:1 ratio).
+The stencil apertures are typically designed to match the PCB pad size and are decreased for an overall 10%-20% reduction in paste area for each pad.
+The thermal pad stencil aperture should be designed to achieve component standoff height of 2-3mils.
+This has yielded good solder joint results based on volumes assembled during the product introduction phase.
 To aid in the reduction of solder voids and out-gassing, smaller multiple openings in the stencil can be used instead of one large opening on the thermal pad region.
 However, eliminating voids completely may not be possible due to the presence of thermal vias and large component pads.
+Solder joint acceptability should be based on "Bottom Only Terminations" in IPC-A-610.

-Critical parameters to consider for successful solder paste application include the following:
+Critical parameters to consider for successful solder paste application include the following.

-- · Accurate registration of the stencil to the PCB during printing. - Good release of the stencil from the PCB after paste is applied.
-This is improved with E-FAB (ELECTROFORMED) stencil with trapezoidal openings. - Proper storage and handling of solder paste based on solder paste vendor guidelines. - Frequent cleaning of the solder paste stencil to remove residual solder paste. - Stencil material recommendations: 4 mil (~100μm) thick stainless E-FAB (ELECTROFORMED) with trapezoidal openings to promote easy release of solder paste.
+- · Accurate registration of the stencil to the PCB during printing. - · Good release of the stencil from the PCB after paste is applied.
+This is improved with laser- cut trapezoidal openings. - · Proper storage and handling of solder paste based on solder paste vendor guidelines. - Frequent cleaning of the solder paste stencil to remove residual solder paste. - Stencil material recommendations: 5 mil (0.127 mm) thick stainless steel and laser-cut stencils with trapezoidal openings to promote easy release of solder paste. - NOTE: For half-etch lead packages, the stencil apertures for the peripheral leads may be decreased due to less solderable area of the leads.